jabcuad/cse15l-lab-reports/lab1.md

 ```
 The working directory is /home

-I got lecture1 because lecture1 is the directory under the root directory.
+I got lecture1 because lecture1 is the directory under the current working directory /home.

 It's not an error.